Marjorie is both a Clinical Neuropsychologist and Clinical Psychologist. She provides both psychological therapy and

 Marjorie is co-founder and co-director of the East Perth Neuropsychology Clinic, which won a National Award for Excellence in 2006.
 This clinic provided assessment and treatment services for people with alcohol and drug dependence.

 Marjorie is a senior clinician, and has worked in private clinical practice since 2003, providing clinical treatment and assessments.
-Her current clinical practice entails psychological therapy for a range of adult clients, and neuropsychological assessment of a range of people including those with an acquired brain injury, a degenerative or neurological disorder, and ADHD.
+Her current clinical practice entails psychological therapy for a range of adult clients, and neuropsychological assessment of a range of people including those with an acquired brain injury, degenerative or neurological disorders, and ADHD.
 She provides clinical supervision to psychology trainees, and Ph.D. supervision for students completing psychological research.

 Marjorie has conducted and published research in the areas of neuropsychology, cognition and clinical psychology, and has publications in top ranked international journals.
 She also has extensive experience supervising clinical psychology trainees on placement and is an approved Clinical Supervisor with AHPRA’s Psychologist’s Board of Australia.